EMT

 What are the roles of each person in the ambulance?
 Are you usually the driver, or does your crew alternate who does what?

-Asked by Sal about 12 years ago
+Asked by Sal almost 13 years ago

 First off, this policy varies by organization.
 State law requires at minimum a certified EMT and a certified EVOC (emergency vehicle operations course) driver per ambulance.
 My squad requires at least TWO state certified EMT who are also EVOC certified per crew.
 Thus, both members are able to provide medical care and drive the ambulance.
 To answer your question, I can either drive the ambulance or provide patient care.
 Usually, my partner and I will simply take turns driving.
 We alternate.
 There is often a "probationary" member who is either certified or not certified.
 This member just observes and acts as an extra pair of hands to help lift the patient and transport equipment.
 The idea is that this "probationary" member will become a regular member after receiving state certification and passing the squad's training program.